Team Building & Motivation

 Get these NO-PREP Google Slides that include directions for five engaging group icebreakers.
 (Don’t teach with Google Slides?
 These slides can also be downloaded to PowerPoint!)

 These icebreakers can be used with distance learning, face-to-face instruction, or a hybrid approach in any secondary class at the beginning of the year or spread throughout the first semester to build meaningful classroom relationships.
-The time it takes for each icebreaker will vary depending on how much time you allow for group discussion and follow-up class sharing but I would suggest about 20-30 minutes each if you follow up with whole class sharing.
+The time each icebreaker takes will vary depending on how much time you allow for group discussion and follow-up class sharing, but I suggest allotting about 20-30 minutes per icebreaker.

 While you’re at it…